relluf/cavalion-server/README.md

 # cavalion-server

-A [restify](http://restify.com/) based server serving the following services and applications:
+A [restify](http://restify.com/) based server serving the following services, applications and resources:

 * [/code](https://github.com/cavalion-code) - Coding in the browser
 * /fs - CRUD interface to part of the file system
+* /home - /fs statically served (temporary hack)
+* /shared - some shared resources (to be refactored)

 ## Installation